brillout/wildcard-api/docs/intro.template.md

 An API that is consumed by your clients, and only by your clients.
 A custom API only fulfills the data requirements of your clients.

-If you don't need third parties to be able to access your data, then a custom API offers a much simpler alternative.
+If you don't need third parties to be able to access your data, then a custom API offers a simpler alternative.

 #### Contents